PublicResourceLicense/PublicResourceLicense/README.md

 which would create 154,400,000,000,000 total headaches to try and fight.

-The public resource license, if compared only to GitHub, would make cause 7.15956574536e+47.
+The public resource license, if compared only to GitHub, would have had 7.15956574536e+24 licenses become valid since its inception.

 The only entities able to be sued are the ones that violate this license.
 This license restricts corporations with revenues above $100 Million from using any research unless they allow the use of their